 With the help of the following ways, you will combat the adverse effects of a sedentary living.

 1. Track the Time You Spend Sitting

-The first thing you can do is to keep track of the time you spend sitting down in your office.
+No, right?
+The first thing you can do is keep track of the time you spend sitting down in your office.
 Once you have the time tracked down, make a conscious effort to reduce this.
-There are many studies that prove sitting for more long periods of time puts us at high risk for health problems.
+Many studies prove sitting for long periods puts us at high risk for health problems.

 2. Take Regular Breaks

 Nobody likes to work for 8 hours straight without any short break in the middle.
 And, it is a good practice to refresh your mind now and then.

 So, once in every while, take a short break to get off your chairs.
 Go for a walk or make a cup of coffee, or just stand up and stretch your limbs a little.
 Taking short breaks will also help you to combat any spell of boredom at work and help you become more productive.

 And sooner than you know, you will be getting up from your chairs more frequently instead of being stuck to them for hours.

 Walking is the go-to option for anyone who wants to stay fit, for it is the most comfortable form of exercise.
 Convenient and healthy, isn't it?